 Colleges of Applied Arts & Technology (CAAT)

-Applicants who have studied at an accredited university (or other equivalent post-secondary institution) but did not receive a university degree can receive a maximum of 10.0 transfer credits.
+Applicants who have studied at an accredited university (or other equivalent post-secondary institution) but did not graduate with a university degree can receive a maximum of 10.0 transfer credits.

-Applicants who have already received a university degree (or completed the equivalent of three or more years of full-time study) may only receive a maximum of 5.0 transfer credits.
+Applicants who have earned a university degree may only receive a maximum of 5.0 transfer credits.
 Applicants may not complete a second degree in the same field of study as their first degree.
-For more information, please visit www.utm.utoronto.ca/future-students/apply/international-college-or-university
+For more information, please visit www.utm.utoronto.ca/future-students/admissions/transfer-students.

 Applicants who hold an undergraduate degree, or equivalent, from another post-secondary institution, and wish to complete a second undergraduate degree in a different field of study, may apply for admission into a degree program at U of T Mississauga.
 Before applying, applicants are urged to determine whether a second degree is necessary for their purposes.
 For example, courses taken as a non-degree student may satisfy admission requirements for a graduate or professional program.